Chapter Six - US Securities Exchange - pink herring

 Major Fraud Group

-It was this discarded evidence the Major Fraud Group asked me to supply at the request of their barrister, Neil Jepson.
+The Major Fraud Group asked me to supply this discarded evidence at the request of their barrister, Neil Jepson.

 After I provided the contents of (see Telstra’s Falsified BCI Report to Neil Jepson, the Major Fraud Group asked me to assist them in compiling this evidence for their investigations.
-I did this over two separate visits to Melbourne spending two full days at the Major Fraud Group’s St. Kilda Road offices.
-This is important to the litmus tests cases issue because the Major Fraud Group was stunned at the evidence and how I was able to prove Telstra definitely perverted the course of justice, on two occasions, by submitting false evidence to Dr Hughes, the arbitrator appointed to my case.
+I did this over two separate visits to Melbourne, spending two full days at the Major Fraud Group’s St. Kilda Road offices.
+This is important to the litmus tests cases issue because the Major Fraud Group was stunned at the evidence and how I proved Telstra perverted the course of justice twice by submitting false evidence to Dr Hughes, the arbitrator appointed to my case.

 Both statements are discussed on our Absentjustice Preface page AFP Evidence File No 13.
-Members of the current government were provided with copies of these witness statements, without redactions.
-Sadly, the information in these two witness statements, to date, has not been acted upon.
+Members of the current government were provided with copies of these witness statements without redactions.
+Sadly, the information in these two witness statements has not been acted upon to date.

 "I can recall that during the period 2000/200, I had arranged to meet Detective Sergeant Rod KURIS from the Victoria Police Major Fraud Squad at the foyer of Casselden Place, 2 Lonsdale Street, Melbourne.
 At the time, I was assisting Rod with the investigation into alleged illegal activities against the COT Cases.